adamsteff/capstone_create_blue_green_pipeline/README.md

 - Create Green Controller
 - Deploy to Production
 - Rollout Green Changes
-- Create Blue-Green service - the load balancer will be pointed to the green pods
+- Create Blue-Green service - the load balancer will point to the green pods